stungeye/Programming-1-Notes/docs/05-introduction-to-cpp/03-data-types-variables-constants.md

 #include <string>

 int main() {
-  std:string simpsonsQuote = "It was the best of times, it was the blurst of times.";
+  std::string simpsonsQuote = "It was the best of times, it was the blurst of times.";
+  int amount = 12;
+  std::string woodChuck = "The woodchuck chucked " + std::toString(amount) + " pieces of wood.";
 }
 ```

 ⏳ Wait For It:
 {: .label .label-blue}

-We'll learn a lot more about strings in the section on standard collection types.
+We'll learn a lot more about strings [in the standard collection types module](/Programming-1-Notes/docs/06-collections/04-strings.html).
 {: .d-inline-block}

 ## Whole Numbers